Avoiding a Flooded Engine: Keep Calm Driving In Wet Weather

 It’s the stuff of nightmares: You’re driving through a puddle that turns out to be much deeper than you thought.
 Before you know it, you find yourself running the risk of a flooded engine.
 Whether you’re caught by surprise in a sudden rainstorm that turns the street into a swimming pool or come across a washed-out section of road with a creek flowing across it, it’s never a good idea to expose your car to deep water.
+The best course of action is to avoid driving through water at all, but sometimes a situation may take you by surprise.
+A flooded road may hide a washed out hole that is much deeper than it looks.
+Here’s how to deal with an unexpected automotive aquatic experience.

 Regardless of whether you decide to back up or keep pushing forward, make sure you do so at a slow, steady speed.
 Driving quickly through standing water is a great way to generate a wave of liquid under your car that can enter into your engine bay and wreak havoc.
+A minor inconvenience puddle traversed at slow speed could turn into major engine destruction if too much water gets splashed up.

 Determine If Water Entered Your Engine

 Although it takes a fair amount of water to cause hydrolock, remember that even small amounts of moisture inside your motor can cause it to stall.
 The easiest way to quickly decide whether your engine sucked in any water or not is to locate the car’s air intake once you’ve reached safety.
 If there’s noticeable moisture high up in the engine bay, above the depth of the water, then you likely have nothing to worry about; if there’s evidence of moisture penetration down low, such as beneath or near the bumper, then you have cause for concern, especially if your vehicle was submerged significantly at any point.
+You can also check your air filter for signs of water damage.

 Take It to a Mechanic